Blood, Sweat & Tears - Child Is Father To The Man (1968)

 The record also included three other tracks written by some of the major songwriters of the day: Harry Nilsson's "Without Her," Tim Buckley's "Morning Glory," and "So Much Love/Underture" by Gerry Goffin and Carole King.
 The last tune closes the album with a really cool, multi-tracked, psychedelic coda that could have been inspired by The Beatles' long fade on "All You Need Is Love."
 All four of these songs fit well into Kooper's vision of a jazz-rock band without losing site of the original composer's intent.
 Buckley's contribution still sounds like a folk song, Nilsson's is still jazzy, and Goffin and King's sounds like the pop number it really is.

 Kooper even employs a string section dubbed the BS&T String Ensemble for "Overture" and "The Modern Adventures of Plato, Diogenes, and Freud."
-The latter is the weakest track on the album because the band doesn't play on it at all.
-It features just the ensemble and, as the title indicates, it's too pretentious for its own good.
+The band doesn't play on it at all.
+It features just the ensemble and as the title indicates, it's too pretentious for its own good.
 However, Kooper still gets credit for trying something completely different.

 Nothing written here about Child Is Father To The Man will make you fully understand the depth and originality of the music contained on this disc without giving it a detailed listen so, if you haven't already, please consider giving it your full attention now.